-7. Now reconfigure your CLion project, the Warning message is not shown anymore:
+7. Now reconfigure your CLion project.
+The Warning message is not shown anymore:

-8. Open the library.cpp file and include the zlib.h, if you follow the link you can see that CLion automatically detect the zlib.h header file from the local conan cache.
+8. Open the library.cpp file and include zlib.h.
+If you follow the link, you can see that CLion automatically detects the zlib.h header file from the local Conan cache.